hokwanhung/com2101-final-assignment/README.md

 # com2101-final-assignment

-COM2101, Computer Network, is a course offered by The Hang Seng University of Hong Kong, and taught by Professor Dr. LIU Hai(劉海).
+com2101, Computer Network, is a course offered by The Hang Seng University of Hong Kong, and taught by Professor Dr. LIU Hai.

 According to the [university website](https://www.hsu.edu.hk/en/academic-programmes/undergraduate/ahcc/academic-structure/?shortname=COM2101&cid=2079),